ianneidel/TokugawaAtlas/README.md

 ## Setup

-### 1. Image Server
+### 1. Image Server Backend
-First, start the image server by going into `img_server/`.
+First, start the image server by entering `backend/` directory.

 Install the dependencies with the following command
 ```
 npm install
 ```

-Then, start the image server with
+Then, start the server with
 ```
 node server
 ```

 ## Web Application
-To run the app, go into `edmaps/` and simply run
+To run the app, in another window navigate to `frontend/`.

+Install dependencies with:
 ```
 npm install
 ```

-And
+Compile and run the Vue development server with:
 ```
 npm run serve
 ```

+## Notes
+- Dependencies only need to be installed once
+- Vue dev server automatically updates when files in project updated, no need to restart.